 We are acting early and working in partnership to protect indigenous biodiversity, economic production and mahinga kai from harm caused by pests.

 We control plants and animals that have a negative impact on our natural environment through the implementation of the Canterbury Regional Pest Management Plan.
+We report annually (PDF file, 1.6MB) on our progress.

 To do this, we partner with Ngāi Tahu, landowners, communities and industry to promote pest management, develop an awareness of pest threats and encourage community action.